communitiesuk/waste-service-standards/models/waste-event.md

 Term     | Mapping | Definition
 ---------|---------|-----------
-type | string | A categorisation of the event. start date | [schema:startDate](https://schema.org/startDate) | When the event was took place. location | [Place](place.html) | A unique identifier for a property. image | [schema:image](https://schema.org/image) | A URL to a related image.
+type | string | A categorisation of the event.
+This should be limited to 20 characters for ease of use on in-cab systems. start date | [schema:startDate](https://schema.org/startDate) | When the event was took place. location | [Place](place.html) | A unique identifier for a property. image | [schema:image](https://schema.org/image) | A URL to a related image.